Your First 90 Days in Illinois: A Survival Guide

 Final Advice

 Be patient with yourself.
 Feeling at home takes time.
-Most community members say it took a full year—experiencing all four seasons—before Illinois truly felt like home.
+Many newcomers say it took a full year—experiencing all four seasons—before Illinois truly felt like home.
 You'll get there.

 Stay connected.
-Join our community, ask questions, and don't be afraid to admit you're new.
+Join local groups, ask questions, and don't be afraid to admit you're new.
 Illinoisans love showing off their state to newcomers.